zabojeb/s3-for-all/README.md

 2. Using a ribbon button - click the upload button in the ribbon

+## To-Do List

+- Indication for the objects uploaded to the cloud.

+- Function to synchronize all notes/folders in the selected location with the cloud

+- Additional parameters for uploading to the cloud - e.g. file name

+- Your feature!

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, make your changes, and submit a pull requests 🤗

-Especially PRs for adding new features from **To-Do-List** like a folder uploading!
+Especially PRs for adding new features from **To-Do List** like a objects indication  :)

+> [!Note]
-Please report *all* issues that you see in the plugin!
+> Please, report **all** issues, that you see in the plugin!

 ## License